Viktor-Lyulchik/goit-markup-hw-03/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03
-this is my second home work on goit
+this is my third home work on goit